yiqin/CompilerProject/README.md

 If you want to try LLVM online, [http://ellcc.org/demo/index.cgi](http://ellcc.org/demo/index.cgi).

+Due to the different version of LLVM compilers, sample.ll will be different.

 ===============================================================================
 To Do:
 - [ ] Print variables when printf is called. printf is a special function.